 Note that there aren’t any stairs to get to most of the beaches.

-If you’re spending just one day in Oia, this should keep you busy and should not make you wonder what to do in Oia!
+If you’re spending just one day in Oia, this should keep you busy and should not make you wonder if you’ve found the right things to do in Oia!

 Located quite close to Oia castle, it is another thing best visited at sunrise.

-The walk is about 7 kilometers and takes about 4-6 hours depending on you pace and passes through the west of the island.
+The walk is about 7 kilometers and takes about 4-6 hours, depending on your pace, and passes through the west of the island.

-It is quite a scenic route and will take you through many rooftops, Churches and restaurants along the way, each more beautiful than the other.
-It is quite steep in some places so not recommended for everyone, especially for those with a pram.
+It is quite a scenic route and will take you through many rooftops, Churches, and restaurants along the way, each more beautiful than the other.
+It is quite steep in some places, so not recommended for everyone, especially for those traveling with kids.

 Ammoudi Bay in Oia Santorini with houses on top